 The exhibition reveals the intricate and distinctive process of creating these projects, which the exhibition presents from the first watercolour sketches through the building designs to their models.
 Through photographs, it also reveals the process of construction, including media responses and author's comments.

 You will learn about the Museum of Fine Arts in Houston, the Jin-Pao-San Necropolis in Taiwan, a library in Malawi, and the Cancer Care Centre in London, among others.

-The exhibition was created in cooperation with City of Ostrava, janáček Philharmonic Ostrava, the Cabinet of Architecture and the Municipal Studio for Urban Planning and Architecture (MAPPA).
+The exhibition project is held in cooperation with the Statutory City of Ostrava, the Cabinet of Architecture, and Janáček Philharmonic Ostrava.